Each use case needs its own solution: how Sentiance delivers tailored driving scores

 To factor in both geographical and cultural differences, we, therefore, normalize our scores based on sub-populations.
 This allows our final scores to be compared and aggregated, even across different regions in the world.

-Our standard scores are calibrated and have been repeatedly benchmarked by our clients, and we also have a flexible framework that can accurately adapt to unique client needs.
+Our standard scores are calibrated and have been repeatedly benchmarked by our clients.
+We also have a flexible framework that can accurately adapt to unique client needs.

 In addition to what we have introduced above, insurance and mobility providers may have more questions: